What Is Lean Project Management?

 Lean Enterprise Institute defines Lean as “a way of thinking about creating needed value with fewer resources and less waste” and “a practice consisting of continuous experimentation to achieve perfect value with zero waste”.

 Lean was first developed in the form of a Lean manufacturing system in Toyota.
 Also called the Toyota Production System (TPS), this system is based on the just-in-time method of production (production of only what is needed for the next phase) and jidoka (translated as automation with a human touch).

-Back in the 1990s, MIT researchers James P. Womack and Daniel T. Jones noticed that Toyota was consistently able to achieve more with less.
+In the 1990s, MIT researchers James P. Womack and Daniel T. Jones noticed Toyota was consistently able to achieve more with less.

-They investigated why this was the case and presented their findings in The Machines That Changed the World (1990) and Lean Thinking (1996) — the first books to use the Lean moniker for codifying the set of 5 Lean principles as we know them today.
+They investigated why this was the case and presented their findings in The Machines That Changed the World (1990) and Lean Thinking (1996) — the latter being the first books to use the Lean moniker for codifying the set of 5 Lean principles as we know them today.

 Lean project management is merely the application of Lean manufacturing principles to project management.

 If we had to sum up Lean in a sentence, it would be this:

 Maximizing this value is at the heart of all 5 principles of Lean.